ilg-physics-ucsb/physics6-manual/6AL/Rotation/Rotation.md

 3) Now take the values you obtained for &tau; and &alpha;, and plot them on a graph of &tau; vs. &alpha;.

-4) Recall that at the beginning of this lab you learned
+4) Recall that at the beginning of this lab you learned that

 $$
 \rm\tau = I\alpha